Common Margins

 1. Co-creation around the field: workshops and participatory design sessions where zine-making, collaborative writing and prototyping are both method and result.

-2. Conversations as networks: p2p sharing, interviews & focus groups with social actors and authors, collectors, editors, students, users, activists.
+2. Conversations as networks: peer-sharing, zine-oriented interviews & focus groups with zinesters, collectors, editors, students, users, activists.

 3. Analyzing content & discourse: exploring themes, aesthetics, storytelling and contexts across co-created outcomes.